peterliu-2000/ProtectedSeas/README.md

 | `other`                      | `other`               |
 | `unknown`                    | `other`               |

+#### Data Cleaning
+* For tagged data: Removed most unwanted tracks (eg. tracks with notes identifying as false targets, disrupted tracks, and tracks I have significant evidence for being false targets, such as those going inland / thru land.)
+* Tagged most observations with a straight trajectory as transit.
+(Added about 1k transit tags during data cleaning.)
+Training a model for transit tags was not necessary since I removed about 4k unwanted observations during preliminary filtering.
+* Tagged many noted tracks with vessel type information to be incorporated into Peter's dataset
+* Tagged some tracks with patterns that I believe could be fishing as the unused tag "repairs." ~100 of such tags.

 #### Qs
 * More on background algorithm: my understanding is, radar detecting a signal, keeps a log of its tracks, backend algorithm calculates the track summary statistics and feed it to XGBoost model to decide whether the signal is true/false positive (we will need to implement new-feature-functions, need to think about how can it integrate w/ the existing system)
+* There are a lot of trajectories in site 45 (I believe thousands) where I see a tracked object lingering / not moving for a very long period of time.
+(Sometimes lasting for almost a day.)
+Should I tag these activities as loitering or ignore these observations all together?
+(Since I cant verify if these are false targets or not.)
+* Site 45 also has many kayaking / sailing activities going on.
+I think it is most appropirate to tag kayaking activities as loitering.
+* Songyu: The tagged data has a lot of observations tagged as "kayaks" or "sailboat".
+Maybe incorporate these observations to Peter's vessel type dataset?
+For now, I have tagged kayaks as sailboats, but let me know a more approporate type is required.

 #### Next Steps
+* For tagged vessel data: I plan to remove all tracks with less than 50 detection points.
+Such tracks are not very informative on activities and some are likely to be false targets.
+(I have seen many of such tracks going through land, and yes I removed all the AVES)
+* For longer tracks, it may be helpful to break it down into mutliple segments.
+Most statsitical / ML models expects inputs of fixed dimensions, and the great variation we have in track lengths may need to be considered when we eventually start modeling on the detection data.
+Splitting detections into segments could also help with potential class imbalance issues later down the line.
+* Possibly investigate the transit tags a bit more using the summary statistics.
+My current vessel tracker app does not display the summary statistics: I could have falsely tagged some fishing / loitering as transit just because they appear to be a straight line on the map.
+Asking Sam about the typical vessel transit speed could help as well.

 ...